ejzimmer/blog/posts/2020/Hooks Tests Acting Up.md

 }
 ```

-Just make sure you remember to use `await`, else it won't help at all.

 __One last problem__
 While we've now solved the issue of testing our hook, we are left with one last little problem - testing a component that uses our hook.